scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 Introduction
 ------------

-In the quest to minimize time-to-first-result, data scientists are increasingly turning to cloud-based distributed computing with commercial vendors like Amazon Web Services (AWS).
+|warning| In the quest to minimize time-to-first-result, data scientists
+are increasingly turning to cloud-based distributed computing with commercial vendors like Amazon Web Services (AWS).
 However, because of the complexity and steep learning curve associated with a transition to cloud computing, it remains inaccessible.
 A number of Python libraries